-As a leader in healthcare education, Walden is dedicated to meeting the needs of our students, the healthcare industry, and employers.
+Walden is the leader in graduating students with master’s degrees in healthcare administration.1 We are dedicated to meeting the needs of our students, the healthcare industry, and employers.
 The coursework in this online MHA degree program explores the latest trends and allows you to develop the professional competencies expected by top healthcare organizations:

 Taught by doctoral-level faculty, our online MHA degree program features curriculum with multimedia that lends a real-world perspective to your online learning experience.

 With an online Master of Healthcare Administration degree from Walden, you can gain the skills and credentials needed to pursue healthcare leadership roles and make a difference in your organization and community.

 The Patient Protection and Affordable Care Act of 2010 (PPACA) is expected to expand health insurance to an estimated 30–34 million people by 2018.
 In the wake of this and other sweeping reform initiatives, the industry needs healthcare management leaders who can bring fresh perspectives and innovative solutions to the varied, complex challenges affecting both organizations and patients.

 Walden’s Master of Healthcare Administration (MHA) program focuses on the business skills desired by today’s industry employers while preparing you to be an effective practitioner in the post-PPACA environment.
 Earning your MHA from Walden can position you to pursue a variety of leadership roles in hospitals and other healthcare organizations, including: